christianalfoni/impact/docs/index.md

 ::: info

-With the babel plugin all components consuming a store will automatically observe.
+Choosing a plugin makes all components consuming a store to automatically observe.
 That means you do not need to add any `observer` higher order component.
 The only requirement is that your store hooks starts with `use` and ends with `Store`, for example `useAppStore` or `useGlobalStore`.

 You can combine it with fine grained reactivity inside components if you need that.
 :::